iZettle/api-documentation/pusher-api/pusher-api-tutorial-overview.md

 ```

 For more information on payloads, see references of other APIs.
-> **Note:** As payloads may be updated due to changes of the other APIs, you can ignore unknown fields.
+> **Note:** As payloads can be updated due to changes of the other APIs, you can ignore unknown fields.

-## Start with event subscriptions
+## Start with webhook event subscriptions
 To get started, you may want to subscribe to the following events:

 * To monitor inventory changes in Zettle POS: `InventoryBalanceChanged`, `InventoryTrackingStarted`, and `InventoryTrackingStopped`